Because the guys are worth it, too

-It's a Primrose Facial Cleansing Masque she sells in the Aesop beauty shop on Paris's Rue Saint Honoré, costing 36 euros ($46.55) for 120 milliliters, enough to buy dozens of bars of soap.
+It's a Primrose Facial Cleansing Masque she sells in the Aesop beauty shop on Paris's Rue Saint Honoré, costing 36 euros ($46.55) for 120 millilitres, enough to buy dozens of bars of soap.

 It "works wonders" for men in cities like Beijing, where the air can be steamy and grimy in the summer, she says.